 Mike Taber, Associate Professor of Education and Education Department Chair at Colorado College will lead the camp.
 Dr. Taber will work closely with a team of master teachers selected from area middle schools for their teaching philosophies that support the integration of science and math with the arts.
 The master teachers will mentor a team of MAT graduate students who will be involved in developing many of the lessons.

 On the last day of each program parents are invited to an open house starting at 9:30 am, where students will collaborate with their parent on the final project, and share their experiences from the camp.

-For those parents who visit our website often, please remember to click on the "refresh" icon in your browser window to > make sure you are viewing the most recent edits.
-As our program is dynamic in nature, we do tend to edit the web page > often.
-If you have previously visited this page and have not "refreshed" it in this current visit, chances are your > computer "cookies" have held or "cached" the previous page details. > > Registration for our programs is ongoing!
-Please call our office at 719-389-6330 with questions. > > Time: 9:00 AM to 11:30 AM, Monday through Friday (Parent drop-off is from 8:45-9:00 AM; Classes end at 11:30 AM in time > for parent pick up at 11:35-11:45 AM).
+For those parents who visit our website often, please remember to click on the "refresh" icon in your browser window to make sure you are viewing the most recent edits.
+As our program is dynamic in nature, we do tend to edit the web page often.
+If you have previously visited this page and have not "refreshed" it in this current visit, chances are your computer "cookies" have held or "cached" the previous page details.

+Online Registration for CHK is in progress!
+Please call our office at 719-389-6330 with questions.

+Time: 9:00 AM to 11:30 AM, Monday through Friday (Parent drop-off is from 8:45-9:00 AM; Classes end at 11:30 AM in time for parent pick up at 11:35-11:45 AM).

 Parents: Complete the online registration, then mail tuition to fully register your student, payable to "Colorado College" to:

 The Colorado College